-- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
-However, the signal decreased at Newport Nash. - The rapid increase indicator was triggered at Brecon and Llanfoist during the last reporting period.
-Also, the increasing signal level indicator was triggered at Ponthir. - There was one sample missing from each of the sites in the region.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region. - No indicators were triggered during the last reporting period. - There was one sample missing from each of Brecon, Llanfoist and Ponthir, and five samples missing from Newport Nash.
+Caution is advised when inferring trends at Newport Nash due to no successful samples being collected.